Ayush-Khandelwal-007/Ayush-Khandelwal-007/README.md

 ### Talking about Personal Stuffs:
 - 🛠 I’m currently working on React Pojects.
-- 🎮 I love to play with JQuery animations.
+- 🎮 I love to play with CSS.
 - 📷 A vivid landscape wakes up photographer in me.
 - 👾 All of my projects are available on Github.
 - 📫 How to reach me: ayushkhandelwal3217@gmail.com